 - Provide detailed data to feed into your overall recruitment marketing strategy.

 So how can you start gathering the required data to develop your personas?
 Here are four simple methods that your recruitment firm can implement:

-- Look at the LinkedIn profiles of candidates – if their profiles have been completed and they actively use the platform, candidates’ LinkedIns will provide a wealth of valuable information, from their employment history and qualifications through to the type of content that they engage with and the LinkedIn groups they are members of.
+If their profiles have been completed and they actively use the platform, candidates’ LinkedIn profiles will provide a wealth of valuable information, from their employment history and qualifications through to the type of content that they engage with and the LinkedIn groups they are members of.

-- Send out targeted surveys that offer an incentive – you should segment your database into small groups and target individuals with themed surveys containing questions relevant to their job roles.
-For example, you could design one that aims to find out the top bugbears of applying for a new role or what the biggest challenges facing finance managers in 2019 are.
+You should segment your database into small groups and target individuals with themed surveys containing questions relevant to their job roles.
+For example, you could design one that aims to find out the top bugbears of applying for a new role or what the biggest challenges facing finance managers in 2022 are.
 Offering a small prize or incentive, such as a gift card for a lucky respondent, will help increase participation.